 - The safe limit for drinking for men with diabetes is no more than two drinks a day.

 - The safe limit for drinking for women with diabetes is no more than one drink per day.

 - One drink of alcohol is usually considered as calorie-rich as two servings of fat.
-Diabetics on calorie-restricted diets should adjust their meals accordingly after drinking.v
+Diabetics on calorie-restricted diets should adjust their meals accordingly after drinking.

-- Stay informed and never drink unless you’re sure of exactly what you’re consuming.
-Heavy craft beers may contain twice the amount of alcohol as a light beer, while a screwdriver (vodka and orange juice) would contain more calories and carbohydrates than an equivalent amount of white wine.
-As a diabetic, you cannot afford to ignore such distinctions.
+- Stay informed and never drink unless one exactly knows the product of consumption.
+Heavy craft beers may contain twice the amount of alcohol as a light beer, while a screwdriver (vodka and orange juice) would provide more calories and carbohydrates than an equivalent amount of white wine.
+As a person with diabetes, one cannot afford to ignore such distinctions.

 - Don’t drink on an empty stomach.
 Food decelerates the absorption of alcohol into the bloodstream and prevents sharp drops in blood sugar levels in the process.